 Why choose a space heater to begin with?

 Space heaters are a good way to save money when used in a controlled manner.
 If you know that you spend most of your time in a particular room then what’s the advantage of heating the whole house?
-It’s more practical to use a space heater in a particular room and turn the thermostat down.
+It’s more practical to use a space heater or plug in baseboard heater in a particular room and turn the thermostat down.
 This can save you more money in the long run.

 There are also times when you just need that extra heat.
 Maybe a room is drafty and you don’t have the means to remedy that situation.
 For us, we have a few rooms built on slabs and the floors get extra cold, even when the heat is pumped up.
 Having an oil filled heater helps cut the chill in those rooms.